havenstadrp/d3-arcade/README.md

 - [ ] Add some animations to show player is using arcade machine / computer
 - [ ] Fix non quick save states (maybe)

+KNOWN ISSUES:

+UI button to load state will softlock the game requiring an F8 quit.
+Gamepad controls character in GTA and emulator at the same time.

 Dependencies

 https://github.com/d3st1nyh4x/MenuAPI (fork fixed for large lists)